serious-scribbler/MicroSetup/README.md

 3. Compile the included version of MicroWebSrv and MicroSetup:

-   *Note that MicroSetup uses a modified version of MicroWebSrv, the original version is incompatible to MicroSetup on ESP8266*
+   *Note that MicroSetup uses a heavily modified version of MicroWebSrv, the original version is incompatible to MicroSetup on ESP8266*

    ```shell
    python -m mpy_cross -march=xtensa MicroSetup.py